- What’s the Difference Between Live Chat and Chatbot?

-Now it’s time to take a look at how the live chat box looks on your website!
+Now it’s time to look at how the live chat box looks on your website!

-This is the store we’ve created when we talked about how to build an online store with WooCommerce, and this is how the live chat will greet future customers.
+This is the store we created when we talked about how to build an online store with WooCommerce, and this is how the live chat will greet future customers.

 And presto!
 You’re ready to go!
 If you encounter any issues or become stuck at any point, refer to LiveChat’s Troubleshooting article and take it with them!

 Tips and Tricks for Improving Customer Service with a Live Chat Box